adrianomcr/vectorfield_stack/quad_robot/README.md

 #### `rotm2quat(self, R):`

-Method that returns a quatrnion equivalent to the matrix `R`.
+Method that returns a quaternion equivalent to the matrix `R`.